Gissio/radpro/docs/users.md

 The confidence interval assumes a constant level of radiation over the averaging period.

-Averaging can be continuous or limited by the average timer.
+Averaging can be continuous or limited by the average timer, which may be triggered by a predefined timeout or upon reaching a certain confidence level.
 Upon timer expiration, the device will flash and emit a beep, signaling the completion of the measurement.

 An example: suppose you averaged background radiation for 1 minute, resulting in a measurement of 0.210 µSv/h with a confidence interval of ±36 %.
 This means that the actual level of radiation has a 95 % probability of falling within the interval [0.134 µSv/h, 0.286 µSv/h] (36 % below and above the measured value).
 Suppose you consider this confidence interval too high, so you repeat the measurement with a 30-minute time window.
 Your new measurement is 0.154 µSv/h with a confidence interval of ±7.7 %, which you now consider much more acceptable.